Pickering College: Notable alumni and faculty

-Pickering's ghost

-Pickering College is said to be haunted by the ghost of the Grey Lady, believed to be a nurse who worked in the school many years ago.
-The legend has been perpetuated by the occasional 'sighting', and was made popular by a now famous photograph.
-In the photograph, the entire staff and student body of the school is assembled for an annual school picture on the front steps of Rogers House.
-In a first floor window to the left of the assembled school appears to be the ghostly image of a face looking out towards the camera.
-According to sources of the day, the entire school and staff were present and accounted for that day.
-No proof of the ghost's existence has ever been put forth, but it remains a popular folktale amongst the Pickering College community.

 Pickering as a filming location

 The Pickering College ice rink is the scene of at least one film and one commercial.
 In the romantic comedy film The Cutting Edge (1992), starring D. B. Sweeney and Moira Kelly, the rink masquerades as the private training arena of Kelly's leading character.

 Pickering College is also featured very briefly in the film The Big Hit (1998), as the high school from which Keiko Nishi (played by China Chow), is kidnapped.
 Other films that have included location-filming at Pickering College are Blown Away (1992) and A Life Less Gone (2008).

 Houses

 There are four houses in Pickering College: Gold, Silver, Red and Blue.
-Each student is randomly assigned to one of the houses upon enrolment in the school.
-Houses are led by two House Chairs, who are elected students in grades 11 and 12.
+Each student is randomly assigned to one of the houses upon enrolment.
+Houses are led by two House Chairs, elected students in grades 11 and 12.
 The house with the most points at the end of the year is awarded the house banner.